nextcloud/desktop/doc/installing.rst

 - openSUSE Leap 42.2 & 42.3

 .. note::
-   For Linux distributions, we support, if technically feasible, the latest 2 versions per platform and the previous `LTS`_.
+   For Linux distributions, we support, if technically feasible, the latest 2 versions per platform and the previous Ubuntu `LTS`_.

 Installation Wizard
 -------------------